VooStack/voo_flutter/packages/voo_logging/README.md

 ## 🔧 DevTools Extension

-The package includes a powerful DevTools extension for real-time log monitoring and analysis.
+The package includes a powerful DevTools extension for real-time log monitoring and analysis with dedicated tabs for different log types.

 ### Features:
-- 📊 Real-time log streaming
+- 📊 **Logs Tab** - Real-time log streaming with advanced filtering
+- 🌐 **Network Tab** - Monitor HTTP requests/responses with timing and size info
+- 📈 **Performance Tab** - Track operation durations and identify bottlenecks
-- 🔍 Advanced filtering and search
+- 🔍 Advanced filtering and search across all tabs
-- 📈 Visual statistics and charts
+- 📊 Visual statistics and charts
 - 🎨 Syntax highlighting for metadata
-- 📤 Export functionality
+- 📤 Export functionality for all log types
 - 🔄 Auto-scroll and pause options

 ### Using DevTools:
 1. Run your app in debug mode
 2. Open Flutter DevTools
 3. Navigate to the "Voo Logger" tab
+4. Switch between Logs, Network, and Performance tabs
-4. Start monitoring your logs!
+5. Start monitoring your application!

 ## ⚙️ Configuration